AnyChart/docs.anychart.com/PERT_Chart/Overview.md

 ### Middle tasks control

 Sometimes it is necessary to control the time bounds for some separated tasks.
-In this case, use the "earliest/latest start/finish" automatically calculated parameters.
+In this case, watch the "earliest/latest start/finish" automatically calculated parameters.

 {sample}Pert\_UseCase\_04{sample}

+Look through the [tasks part of the PERT article]() to know more about those parameters.

 ### Duration calculation

 In real project management, it is impossible to give the exact value for a project duration.
 Even taking the deviation in mind, there is still a very high risk not to fit in the time bounds.
 Therefore, you can set your own function for the duration calculation instead of the standard formula.

-The duration in following sample with the same data as above is calculated automatically.
+The duration in following sample with the same data as above is calculated automatically through the PERT statistics.

 {sample}Pert\_UseCase\_05{sample}

+Find more about using PERT statistics in the [AnyChart PERT statistics section](Pert_Chart#statistics).